What languages are the most relevant for learning in 2019? We provide a list of languages to study, as well as give useful tips on learning them.

-Mandarin Chinese is not the easiest language to learn yet once you do, you get a possibility to communicate effectively with billion people in the world.
+Mandarin Chinese is not the easiest among other languages to study, yet once you do, you get a possibility to communicate effectively with billion people in the world.

 The number of companies looking for Mandarin speaking employees has grown by 35% when compared to the previous years and the experts predict that China will become an economic powerhouse in the globalized economy.
 It’s likely that there will be Mandarin speakers wherever you go so you’ll be able to communicate easily.

-This language has spread widely across Europe and the Americas making it a number one language to learn in 2019 after Mandarin Chinese.
+This language has spread widely across Europe and the Americas making it a number one language among other languages to study in 2019 after Mandarin Chinese.
 This may have something to do with its popularity in music and other media but there is a growing number of non-native speakers.

 It already has 470 million native speakers and the numbers are only rising.